SavinaRoja/arkady/docs/index.rst

                return 'Unrecognized msg.
 Must be "get"'
 ::

-Now I need to create an Arkady application to make use of this custom "device".
+Now I need to create an Arkady application to make use of this custom "component".

 .. code-block:: python